0chain/zwalletcli/README.md

 ### Tips
 1. Sometimes when a transaction is sent, it may fail with a message "verify transaction failed".
 In such cases you need to resend the transactions
 2. Use cmdlog.log to check possible reasons for failure of transactions.
-3. zwalletcmd also comes with a Makefile which simplifies a lot of these zwallet commands.
+3. zwalletcli also comes with a Makefile which simplifies a lot of these zwalletcli commands.